12pt/kibyn/README.md

 ## TODO

-Support more than just alphanumerical keys being pressed.
+* Support more than just alphanumerical keys being pressed.
+* Actual tests might be a plan :thumbs_up: